 In addition to the full range of GeoDome Globes, we offer upgrades for existing Magic Planet® globe display systems.
-Our globes combine OmniFocus projection technology and Elumenati support, driven by WorldViewer™ – so it’s easy to create and update your globe’s content.
+Our globes combine OmniFocus image quality with WorldViewer‘s content capabilities – so it’s easy to create new content and keep your globe programming fresh.
 Since 2012, we’ve delivered globes and projection systems to dozens of satisfied clients.
-GeoDome Globes range from 2’ to 6’ in diameter, with resolution up to 11.6 million pixels and brightness over 25,000 lumens.
+We work with globes from 60cm to 1.8m in diameter, with resolution up to 11.6 million pixels and brightness over 25,000 lumens.

-Our globe display systems are driven by WorldViewer, a powerful CMS for content – so globe clients can expand their Magic Planet programming with the following:
+Our globe display systems are driven by WorldViewer, a powerful CMS – so globe clients can expand their Magic Planet programming with the following:

 - NOAA’s Science on a Sphere library of movies and datasets, including the EarthNow Climate Digest